ErAsuratya/exquisite-corpse/README.md

 ![Ram-aiming-to-kill-ravan.jpg](Ram-aiming-to-kill-ravan.jpg)

+Inorder to conquer the world, Ravan asked Brahma for the gift of immortality,but Brahma said-
+ >*"Death is certain, my  child!".
+You must die after being born into this world.
+So I am unable to give you the blessing of immortality.
+You may ask for something else!"*

+Then the ambitiuos Ravan said-
+>*"O Brahma, May no god or heavenly spirit kill me.
+Oh Lord! may no demon, monster or beast defaet me!
+Give me the blessing of victory over all these!"
+Brahma also said, "Tathasthu! and he disappeared.*

+Blinded by his power and might, the foolish Ravan thought no mankind could harm him.
+Man is like a hunt for him, which can be easily trampled and defeated.
+His mistake was that he considered mankind weak.
+That is why Shri Ram was able to cut of all his 10 head and kill him ruthlessly.

 ## Conclusion

 When the basket was ready, the little girl put on her red cloak and kissed her mother goodbye.